METHODOLOGY

 5.

-If published accuracy values fall below the HEALTHY thresholds in two consecutive weekly retrains, First Access Signals publishes a notice on this page describing what changed and what actions are being taken.
+If published accuracy values fall below the HEALTHY thresholds in two consecutive retrains, First Access Signals publishes a notice on this page describing what changed and what actions are being taken.

 VOW compliance and the bona-fide-consumer commitment